4rund3v/rust_adventures/basics/common_programming_concepts/Readme.md

     - continue: to skip over the flow below it
     - break: statement to stop the execution of the loop
     - loop returns the value; when the break expression is followed by the value to be returned.
+    - the break and continue usually apply to the innermost loops within which they are present
+    - with loop labels we can optionally specify a loop label on a loop, which when used on the label breaks/continues the corresponding loop.
     -